 Seeks input from team members (in country, HQ) to develop comprehensive MEL plans and documents, independently

-Masters Degree (MPH, MSPH, MS) in communication, public health, or related behavioral science,
+Master’s Degree (MPH, MSPH, MS) in communication, public health, or related behavioural science.

-Doctoral degree (PhD, DrPH, ScD) in communication, public health, or related behavioral science with one year of monitoring experience.
+Doctoral degree (PhD, DrPH, ScD) in communication, public health, or related behavioural science with one year of monitoring experience.

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at email@example.com.
 For TTY users, call via Maryland Relay or dial 711.